boygao1992/StateBackPrototype/README.md

 the outside world is limited to a few built-in primitives: there is no general way to interact with the outside world.
-Arrowized FRP does allow general interaction with the outside world, by organizing the FRP program as a function of type Behavior Input → Behavior Output 1 , where Input is a type containing all input values the program is interested in and Output is a type containing all I/O requests the program can do.
+Arrowized FRP does allow general interaction with the outside world, by organizing the FRP program as a function of type `Behavior Input → Behavior Output`, where Input is a type containing all input values the program is interested in and Output is a type containing all I/O requests the program can do.
 This function is then passed to a wrapper program, which actually does the I/O , processing requests